Liquid fluoride thorium reactor: Safety

 If the thorium stage ever has to be shut down, part of the reactors can be shut down and their uranium fuel inventory burned out in the remaining reactors, allowing a burndown of even this final waste to as small a level as society demands.
-The LFTR does still produce radioactive fission products in its waste, but they don't last very long – the radiotoxicity of these fission products is dominated by cesium-137 and strontium-90.
+The LFTR does still produce radioactive fission products in its waste, but they do not last very long – the radiotoxicity of these fission products is dominated by cesium-137 and strontium-90.
 The longer half-life is cesium: 30.17 years.
 So, after 30.17 years, decay reduces the radioactivity by a half.
 Ten half-lives will reduce the radioactivity by two raised to a power of ten, a factor of 1,024.
 Fission products at that point, in about 300 years, are less radioactive than natural uranium.
 What's more, the liquid state of the fuel material allows separation of the fission products not only from the fuel, but from each other as well, which enables them to be sorted by the length of each fission product's half-life, so that the ones with shorter half-lives can be brought out of storage sooner than those with longer half-lives.